-Bogota is an amazing foodie destination, and it’s really underrated.
+Bogota is an amazing foodie destination — one could even say it’s “bacano” — but it’s really underrated.
 It’s feels like New York with a South American flair.
 We were visiting friends who live in Colombia, and they took us to some of the best restaurants in Bogota.

 Where to stay if you want to walk to restaurants…

 We stayed at the Embassy Suites in Bogota.
 It’s a fairly nondescript business hotel, unremarkable, except for its fantastic location — Zona G. The G in “Zona G” is for “gastronomy,” and with good reason — it’s basically three square blocks of great restaurants!

 Not quite as good as the one in Lima, but we love Gaston Acurio.
 We just asked the wait staff to bring us “whatever they wanted” and ended up with an incredible meal with unbelievable wine.

 Capital Cocina y Café in the Candelaria

 It’s in the old colonial area that’s fun to walk around, and this restaurant is as adorable as it is delicious.

 Version Original, aka.
 VO